processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

 We will let you know when the restriction expires.

-If we limit our use of your data, we will also inform those we have shared your data with (when applicable) - if it is not impossible or too cumbersome.
-If you ask us, we will also tell you who we have shared your data with.
+If we limit our use of your data, we will also inform those we have disclosed your data to (when applicable) - if it is not impossible or too cumbersome.
+If you ask us, we will also tell you who we have disclosed your data to.

 6.7 Right to data portability